Matroska-Org/infrastructure/website/downloads/mkclean.md

 license), which relies on the Core-C (BSD-3-Clause license) Project, which adds a low level object based API on top of the ANSI C language.

-mkclean can be built with minilzo support which is GPL.
-In that case the license of the binary becomes GPL.
+mkclean uses libmatroska2 which can be built with minilzo support which is GPL-2.0-or-later.
+In that case the license of the binary becomes GPL-2.0-or-later.
+This is turned on by default.

 ## Download